OddCanons/flames_of_war/grey_aliens.md

 ## Scenarios

 There is a Campaign section following the scenarios.
-It provides a fair narrative structure for two players to try out these rules and to play the scenarios, even if the rules and individual scenarios are still unbalanced.
+It provides a fair narrative structure for two players to try out these rules and to play the scenarios, even if the rules and individual scenarios are unbalanced.

 ## Close Encounter (Early or Mid War)
 The Grey scientists have been probing humanity for weaknesses, conducting experiments to find ways to speed the success of an invasion.
 This early or mid war scenario portrays an encounter with a small Grey “Science” party.

 Close Encounter uses the Night Fighting, Delayed Reserves, Scattered Reserves, and Prepared Positions special rules.
 Grey Forces (Attacker)
 • (2iC) Science Team